ChronoCoders/linkedin-cleaner/README.md

+# NetPrune

-# LinkedIn Connection Cleaner
+?? **Smart LinkedIn Connection Management Tool**

-A Rust-based tool to analyze and manage LinkedIn connections using keyword filtering and browser automation.
+A Rust-based tool to analyze and manage your LinkedIn network using intelligent keyword filtering.

 ## Features

-- CSV parsing and analysis of LinkedIn connections
+- ??
+CSV parsing and analysis of LinkedIn connections
-- Keyword-based filtering for connection management
+- ??
+Keyword-based filtering for connection management
-- Export filtered results to CSV
+- ??
+Export filtered results to CSV
-- Browser automation for bulk connection removal (in progress)
+- ??
+Browser automation (experimental - use at your own risk)
-- Configurable rate limiting and safety features
+- ??
+Configurable filters and safety features

 ## Installation